CITY OF BELLEVUE PARKS

 Duck Creek County Park

-Duck Creek is a five acre riverside picnic area located along the Mississippi River about three miles south of Bellevue.
+Duck Creek is a five acre riverside picnic and fishing area located along the Mississippi River about three miles south of Bellevue.

 Spruce Creek Park